 Andersen Horticultural Library hosts one of the largest seed and nursery catalog collections in the country.
-Numbering over 72,000 and dating from 1614 to the present, it includes catalogs from every state and 40 countries.
+With nearly 75,000 items dating from 1614 to the present, it includes catalogs from every state and 40 countries.
 Minnesota and other Upper Midwest companies are strongly represented.

 The value of the collection rests not only on the beautiful lithographs, engravings, and photographs, but on their multidisciplinary historical importance.
 They document the history of the horticultural trade and provide a look at advertising and printing trends as well.
 They also document the introduction of specific plants into the trade, whether through discovery, importation, or hybridization.